arturoalquicira/Portfolio/README.md

     * ctrl + x *to exit*
   * `chmod +x post-receive` **you need this path**

+Setup Sourcetree
+---

+1.- Create *local repository*

+2.- Create empty folder with the name of the server

+3.- Go to respository settings inside the local repo

+4.- Add remote repository and insert a path like this one:

+5.- `ssh://pipo@104.259.91.62/var/repos/site-prod.git`

+6.- start commiting and pushing to master

 Continue *only* if you are using Github|Git
 ---